 Allow accessibility apps to access your Mac

-When a third-party app tries to access and control your Mac through accessibility features, you receive an alert, and you must specifically grant the app access to your Mac in Security & Privacy preferences.
+When a third-party app tries to access and control your Mac through accessibility features, you receive an alert, and you must specifically grant the app access to your Mac in Privacy & Security settings.

-If you’re familiar with an app, you can authorize it by clicking Open System Preferences in the alert, then selecting the checkbox for the app in the Privacy pane.
+If you’re familiar with an app, you can authorize it by clicking Open System Settings in the alert, then turning on permission for the app in Privacy & Security settings.
 If you’re unfamiliar with an app or you don’t want to give it access to your Mac at that time, click Deny in the alert.